 CB1 Cannabinoid Receptors

-CB1 receptors are found throughout the body, but are more concentrated in the spinal cord and the brain than anywhere else.
-CB1 receptors in the brain are found in the regions of the brain that control certain behaviors.
+CB1 receptors are found throughout the body but are more concentrated in the spinal cord and the brain than anywhere else.
+CB1 receptors in the brain are found in regions that control specific behaviors.
 For example, CB1 receptors have been found in the hypothalamus, which is the part of the brain that is responsible for regulating appetite.
-There are also CB1 receptors in the region of the brain that is related to emotions and memory, which is called the amygdala.
-CB1 receptors that are believed to able to control pain have also been identified in the nerve endings.
+There are also CB1 receptors in the amygdala region of the brain, this area relates to emotions and memory.
+CB1 receptors also reside in the nerve endings which control pain.

 CB2 Cannabinoid Receptors

-Cannabinoids are compounds that occur naturally in the cannabis plant.
+Phytocannabinoids are cannabinoids that occur naturally in the cannabis plant.
 There have been 113 cannabinoids identified in the cannabis plant to date.
 The two most abundant cannabinoids are THC and CBD.
-THC is the Cannabinoid that is psychoactive and is responsible for the “high” feeling that marijuana users experience.
-Cannabidiol (CBD) is a non-psychoactive compound that can relieve pain and reduce inflammation without the psychoactive effects of THC.
+THC is the psychoactive cannabinoid that is responsible for the “high” feeling that marijuana users experience.
+Cannabidiol (CBD) is a non-psychoactive cannabinoid that can provide many benefits of marijuana without mental interference.

-When introduced into the body, plant cannabinoids such as THC and CBD stimulate the cannabinoid receptors in the same way as the body’s own endocannabinoids do.
-This in turn triggers some of the same reactions such as reducing inflammation, blocking pain, slowing cell growth and relieving muscle spasms.
+When introduced into the body, plant cannabinoids (phytocannabinoids) such as THC and CBD stimulate the cannabinoid receptors in the same way as the body’s own endocannabinoids do.
+This, in turn, triggers many natural reactions from the ECS.

-The Endocannabinoid System in dogs and all other animals operate in the same way.
-Introducing external cannabinoids into the system triggers the same therapeutic benefits that the internally produced endocannabinoids would.
+The endocannabinoid system in dogs and all other animals operate in the same way.
+Introducing external cannabinoids into the ECS triggers the same effects that the internal endocannabinoids do.

-The Endocannabinoid System regulates inflammation.
-Inflammation is the body’s natural response to damage to tissue or infection but when this response is not controlled properly it can lead to chronic inflammation.
+Research suggests that the ECS regulates inflammation.
+Inflammation is the body’s natural response to damaged tissue or infection but when this response is not controlled properly it can lead to chronic inflammation.
 This inflammation is believed to be responsible for many chronic diseases.
-When the endocannabinoid system is stimulated by external cannabinoids it leads to a moderation in the body’s immune response and so reduces inflammation.

-Scientist now theorize that the primary function of the endocannabinoid system is to control a vital function of the body that is known as homeostasis, which is the maintenance of the stable internal conditions that all living things need to survive.
-If that is true then the Endocannabinoid System plays a huge roll in regulating many bodily functions.
+Scientists now theorize that the primary function of the ECS is to control a vital function of the body we call “homeostasis”, which refers to the maintenance and stability of internal conditions.
+If this is true then the ECS plays a huge roll in regulating many bodily functions.

-The Effects of CBD and the Endocannabinoid System
+The Effects Of CBD & The Endocannabinoid System

 The endocannabinoid system is there to respond to stimulation by the body’s own endocannabinoids, but the cannabinoid receptors can also be stimulated by cannabinoids from external sources, including cannabidiol (CBD).

-Initial research of the benefits of medicinal cannabis was focused on the psychoactive cannabinoid THC which binds to the CBD1 receptors triggering activity.
+Initial research of the benefits of medicinal cannabis focuses on the psychoactive cannabinoid THC which binds to the CBD1 receptors to trigger activity.
 Subsequent research has shown that the non-psychoactive CBD stimulates activity in both CB1 and CB2 receptors by triggering the release of the body’s natural endocannabinoids.
 This increases the effect throughout the entire body.
 Research by the National Institutes of Health has shown that CBD can slow the natural breakdown of endocannabinoids which acts to prolong the therapeutic effect.

-Medical research into the effects of CBD is still ongoing, but the list of diseases that it could provide a treatment for is continually growing.
-As well as being used to treat inflammation, reduce pain and treat gastrointestinal disorders, research is being carried out into the possible use of CBD to treat heart disease, mood disorders, diabetes, asthma, glaucoma, stroke and much more.
-Some scientists are now even predicting that the use of CBD to simulate the endocannabinoid system in dogs and in humans could revolutionize modern medicine.
+Research into the effects of CBD is still ongoing, but the list of uses and benefits is continually growing.
+Some scientists are now even predicting that the use of CBD to simulate the endocannabinoid system in dogs and in humans could revolutionize modern practices.